dcodeIO/PSON/README.md

 ![PSON](https://raw.github.com/dcodeIO/PSON/master/PSON.png)
 ====
-**PSON** is a super efficient protocol serialization format for JSON.
+**PSON** is a super efficient binary serialization format for JSON.
 It outperforms JSON, BSON, BJSON and, if used wisely, even protobuf and thrift in encoding size!

 How does it work?